Custom intercom software architecture with video streaming, authentication, and visitor management

 Key takeaways

-Cloud TCO beats on-prem by 25–35% over 5 years.
-But cloud-only breaks when the internet does — a hybrid that keeps local SIP fallback is the production default.
+Cloud TCO runs 25–35% under on-prem across five years.
+But cloud-only breaks when the internet does, so a hybrid that keeps local SIP fallback is the production default.

-Mobile push latency is the #1 UX complaint.
-Sub-2-second answer on residents’ phones is the bar; miss it and residents stop answering the door.
+Mobile push latency is the top UX complaint.
+Sub-2-second answer on residents’ phones is the bar; miss it with plain notifications and people stop answering the door.

 Why Fora Soft wrote this playbook

-This article is the playbook we use when a PropTech founder, a building integrator, or a security-platform CTO asks: “What does a modern video intercom product look like, what does it cost to build, and where do teams get it wrong?”
-You’ll see the reference architecture, the protocol picks, AI-feature sanity, compliance landmines, a cost model, and a five-question decision framework.
-Jump to section 11 if you just need the buy-vs-build answer.
+This is the playbook we use when a PropTech founder, a building integrator, or a security-platform CTO asks: “What does a modern video intercom product look like, what does it cost to build, and where do teams get it wrong?”
+You’ll get the reference architecture, the protocol picks, honest AI-feature sanity, the 2026 compliance timeline, a real cost model, and a five-question decision framework.
+If you only need the buy-vs-build answer, jump to the decision framework.

-Related reading: IoT + video surveillance architecture, industrial video surveillance AI.
+Related reading: IoT + video surveillance architecture, our Video Streaming learning track.

-Planning a video intercom SaaS or smart-building integration?
+Planning a video intercom product or a smart-building rollout?

 What changed: from buzzer to cloud

-Three shifts drove the last five years of video intercom evolution.
-First, PoE and IP cameras made the door station a general-purpose computer.
-Second, WebRTC and SIP trunking let calls hit any phone anywhere — not just the wired monitor inside the apartment.
-Third, edge AI — face recognition, package detection — dropped in price to the point where it’s the default feature-set residents expect.
+Three shifts drove the last five years.
+First, PoE and IP cameras turned the door station into a general-purpose computer.
+Second, WebRTC and SIP trunking let a call reach any phone anywhere, not just the wired monitor inside the apartment.
+Third, edge AI (face recognition, package detection) dropped in price to the point where residents now expect it by default.

-The result: a modern video intercom is a video product, an access-control product, an IoT device, and a compliance artifact, all in one front panel.
-Building one as a “doorbell with a camera” is how projects die.
+So a modern video intercom is four products in one front panel: a video product, an access-control product, an IoT device, and a compliance artifact.
+Building it as “a doorbell with a camera” is how these projects die.

 The 2026 market snapshot